tabuna/map/README.md

 # Laravel Mapper

 A simple and elegant object mapper for Laravel.
-Easily map arrays, requests, or collections to DTOs, Eloquent models, or custom objects.
+It makes mapping arrays, requests, and collections into Eloquent models or any classes easy and convenient.

-## Usage
+### Mapping Data

-### Map to a model or DTO
+The core function is `map()`, which accepts source data and returns a mapper instance for further transformation.

 ```php
 use Illuminate\Http\Request;